Pennsylvania Leadership Conference

 Pennsylvania Leadership Conference is an annual two-day conference organized by the Pennsylvania Leadership Council of Pennsylvania conservative activists in Harrisburg, Pennsylvania.
-Due to coronavirus pandemic, 2020's conference will proceed as a virtual one.

 History

 The Pennsylvania Leadership Conference was founded in 1989 by a group of conservative activists, including Charlie Gerow, Susan Staub, Jim Panyard, Don Eberly, and John Fluharty, seeking to strengthen the conservative "grassroots lobby" in Pennsylvania.
 The first conference attracted 300 attendees and featured speakers including Congressmen Robert Smith Walker and Newt Gingrich and State Representatives Joseph R. Pitts and Howard L. Fargo.
 The Philadelphia Inquirer described it as an "anti-left nirvana."
 The conference was scheduled during the Republican State Committee of Pennsylvania meeting in Erie, leading commentators to speculate that it was intended to drain support from eventual Republican nominee for Pennsylvania Governor Barbara Hafer because of her pro-choice stance.
 However, conference organizers denied such an ulterior motive.
+Due to coronavirus pandemic, 2020's conference was held virtually.
+In 2025, the conference hosted former White House Press Secretary Kayleigh McEnany.